 Therefore, don't focus only on someone's previous work experience, certifications, or education.
 Of course, these are important but they shouldn't act as a cutoff in the hiring process.
 Why?
 Because CV specifics aren't going to tell you who is going to fit best with your current team.
 Also, a CV is in no way able to predict someone's ability to bring the best and most revolutionary ideas to the table.

-Try to stay flexible as a talent acquisition manager.
+Try to stay flexible in your talent recruitment.
 See how the potential candidate works in a group.
 See if they're an alternative thinker that will bring your company another step forward.
 The global market is in constant flux.
 It's important to have employees who can help your company stay flexible.

 5. Focus on a healthy work environment